This is the 21st post of a 50 article series for new marketers at B2B startups.

 When there are a distinct set of industry publications

 A B2B startup placing a print ad in the New York Times is likely a poor use of marketing dollars.
 However, if your industry has specific niche publications that are widely read and respected by your targets, there is a lot of value in placing an advertisement.
 Primarily, it’s an opportunity to reinforce your core messaging.

 As an advertiser, you often get VIP access to having your press releases included in publications that you advertise in.
 This can be particularly helpful if these publications have a wide reach among targets, and if that reach extends from print to digital as well.

 When you get additional digital advertising included

 One benefit of print advertising is getting free digital advertising in the same package.
 Most industry publications have a print and digital presence.
 Their digital presence may include a high-traffic website and blog.
 This is a prime opportunity to distribute content to a wider audience and drive traffic back to your website.

 When you have access to strong design resources

-Print advertising is about sending a clear message that is memorable and resonates with our target persona.
+Print advertising is about sending a clear message that is memorable and resonates with your target persona.
 Design is a key part of making that happen.
-If our team lacks solid design resources, it may be best to hold off on print.
+If your team lacks solid design resources, it may be best to hold off on print.